 Hello everyone!
-So incredibly sorry for no posts on the past couple of Mondays, but for those who know me personally you know the craziness of the past two weeks.
-For those of you who don’t know the story yet stick around!
+For those who know me personally you know the craziness of the past two weeks, but for those who don’t know the story yet stick around!
 It’s quite thrilling…

 The next couple of days went by without any major happenings, her heart rate was still slow, but the doctors weren’t concerned about it.
 So fast forward to the following Friday… My mom had gone back to work, but still wasn’t feeling well.
 She decided to do a half day that day and started to leave the hospital when she bumped into one of her cardiac rehab friends.
 He saw that she wasn’t looking very good so they decided to hook her up to a heart monitor and what they saw was very concerning.
 Her heart rate was incredibly low for the circumstances, so he had her readmitted to critical care right away.
 They continued to monitor her into the night, and that’s when things got really scary.
 As she was trying to sleep her heart rate slipped so low that the nurses had to step in and give her dopamine.
 She later told me that this is how people die in their sleep.
 If she wasn’t in the hospital that night she would have passed out and her heart would have stopped beating.